-- Managing a concurrent index looks a lot like managing a database. - Versioning and garbage collection are widely used mechanisms for increasing concurrency. - BwTree illustrates how to design complex, latch-free data structures with only CaS instruction. - Next Class - We will learn about modern trie data structures.
+- Managing a concurrent index looks a lot like managing a database. - Versioning and garbage collection are widely used mechanisms for increasing concurrency. - BwTree illustrates how to design complex, latch-free data structures with only CaS instruction. - Next Class - ► We will move on to query execution